Kelimutu Facts

 Kelimutu Physical Description

-The mesmerizing beauty of Kelimutu isn’t its only respectable statistic.
-It also has some other characteristic worth admiring.
-For one, it also resides at an altitude of roughly 5,377 ft (1,639 m) above sea level.
-In addition, two of the calderas actually have a shared wall, while the third sits a short distance to the west.
-The walls of each one vary in height, with the highest prominence being 157 ft (48 m).
+Incredibly, two of its three calderas actually have a shared wall, while the third sits a short distance to the west.
+Understandably, these aren’t uniform in nature.
+The walls of each individual feature also vary in height, with the highest prominence measuring approximately 157 ft (48 m).

 Kelimutu Location and Nature

-In addition, the summit of this volcano has become highly elongated over time.
+The summit of this volcano became highly elongated over time.
 This formative action occurred as a direct result of geological forces.
 Due to their slow but irresistible efforts, the site now has a roughly rectangular shape.
-Furthermore, many small fumaroles also populate the floors of the calderas.
+Many small fumaroles also populate the floors of the separate calderas.

-The powerful gases released by these fumaroles also have a direct bearing on the coloring of the waters.
-That’s because these strongly interact with the various chemicals and minerals inherent to the individual lakes.
-The resulting colors, therefore, due to wholly random combinations, present differently as well.
+The powerful gases released by these numerous and widespread fumaroles also have their own direct bearing on the coloring of the waters.
+That’s because these fumes strongly interact with the various chemicals and minerals naturally inherent to each of the three individual lakes.

-Finally, the staggering site of Kelimutu sits alone in its area.
-In fact, even today, the nearest populated area remains the town named Moni, by the locals.
-This residential area sits approximately 50 mi (80 km) away from the volcano.
+The staggering natural wonder sits alone in its area.
+Even today, the nearest populated area remains the town named Moni, by the locals.
+This residential area sits about 50 mi (80 km) away from the volcano.
 Despite its remoteness, however, it has become a popular tourist attraction.

 Features Sharing Its Region

-Check out our other articles on Pingualuit Crater Lake, Homestead Caldera, Fly Geyser, Lagoa do Fogo, Boiling Lake, 7 Spellbinding African Marvels
+Check out our other articles on Pingualuit Crater Lake, Homestead Caldera, Fly Geyser, Lagoa do Fogo, Boiling Lake, 7 Spellbinding African Marvels, Blue-lipped sea krait, Weka

 Amazingly!! beautiful…Going on my bucket list hope to go one day….